Unhealthy Foods That Increase Stroke Risk

 Why They’re Harmful:

-When cooking at home, you’ve got some great options that don’t require any compromise on taste or texture.
-Olive oil is a go-to for sautéing vegetables or adding richness to homemade dressings.
-Avocado oil, with its high smoke point, works wonderfully for roasting and grilling, while coconut oil lends itself nicely to baking or adding a touch of flavor to stir-fries.
+At home, there are excellent options that don’t compromise taste or texture.
+Olive oil works well for sautéing vegetables or adding richness to dressings.
+Avocado oil, with a high smoke point, is perfect for roasting and grilling.
+Coconut oil adds flavor and works beautifully in baking or stir-fries.

 4. High-Sodium Foods